input-output-hk/essential-cardano-content/content/article/today-is-wednesday-of-gimbalabs-live-coding-session-brought-to-you-by-gimbalabs.md

 image_text: ""
 ---

-Live Coding takes place all weds and thrus, 14:30 UTC
+Live Coding takes place every Wednesday and Thursday, from 14:30 UTC.

 ![](https://ucarecdn.com/4f24ae76-eeaf-479b-8857-8fbac19a4372/)

-Demystifying Cardano technology and making it accessible to people's minds is our purpose.
+Demystifying Cardano technology and making it easily understandable is our purpose.

 Come to Live Coding and be yourself!